Proven Long Island Estate Litigation Attorney Ready To Fight For You

-Estate planning is the method of devising strategies designed to address, or even avoid altogether, the many challenges that can arise during probate.
+Estate litigation is the method of devising strategies designed to address, or even avoid altogether, the many challenges that can arise during probate.
 However, even with proper planning, disputes raised by heirs and/or creditors can create legal issues that require estate litigation.
 These cases aren’t limited to the rich and famous.
-If you or someone you love needs legal advice and/or representation regarding estates or trusts, contact an experienced Long Island, New York Estate and Trust litigation Lawyer.
+If you or someone you love needs legal advice and/or representation regarding estates or trusts, contact our experienced Long Island estate litigation attorney.

 Types of New York Estate Litigation